-- 20. "License" or Licensed" means a tribal gaming license, or having a valid tribal gaming license, issued by the Ely Shoshone Tribe, or the Commission, pursuant to this Ordinance. - 21.
-"Lottery" means any scheme for the disposal or distribution of property, by chance, among persons who have paid any valuable consideration for the chance of obtaining such property, or portion of it, or for any share or any interest in such property upon any agreement, understanding or expectation that it is to be distributed or disposed of by lot or chance, whether called a lottery, raffle or gift enterprise, or by whatever name the same may be known. - 22.
-"National Indian Gaming Commission" or NIGC" means the National Indian Gaming Commission, created by the IGRA. - 23.
-"Net revenue" means the total gross receipts from a tribal gaming operation, less: - a.
-Amounts paid out as, or paid for, prizes; and - b.
-Total gaming-related operating expenses, excluding management fees. - 24.
-"Non-banking card games" means any card game in which two or more players play against each other and the players do not wager against the house.
+- 24. "Non-banking card games" means any card game in which two or more players play against each other and the players do not wager against the house.
 Non-banking card games played in conformity with State law regulating hours of play, wage and pot limits are Class II gaming.
 All other non-banking card games are Class III games. - 25.
 "Non-Tribal Gaming Facility" or "Non-Tribal Gaming Operation" means any gaming licensed and conducted on the Reservation by any person or entity other than the Tribe or an entity wholly owned by the Tribe. - 26.
-"Person" means any individual, receiver, administrator, executor, assignee, trustee in bankruptcy, trust, estate, firm, partnership, joint venture, club, company, joint stock company, business trust, corporation, association, society, or any group of individuals acting as a unit, whether mutual cooperative, fraternal or nonprofit doing business within the Indian lands.
-The Tribe is not within the definition of person. - 27.
-"Pinball Machine" means a video, mechanical, electrical or electronic machine which upon insertion of a coin or token or upon redemption of a credit, is available for play, the play or operation of which, by reason of skill, chance or a combination of both, may entitle a player to an automatic, immediate free replay or replays, which cannot be redeemed for anything of value.
+"Person" means any individual, receiver, administrator, executor, assignee, trustee in bankruptcy, trust, estate, firm, partnership, joint venture, club, company, joint stock company, business trust, corporation, association, society, or any group of individuals acting as a unit, whether mutual cooperative, fraternal or nonprofit doing business within the Pyramid Lake Paiute Indian lands.
+The Tribe is not within the definition of person.

-- 28. "Player" means any person participating in gaming activity, who is participating with the reasonable expectation of, or for the chance of, receiving a prize of some value. - 29.
+- 27. "Pinball Machine" means a video, mechanical, electrical, or electronic machine which upon insertion of a coin or token or upon redemption of a credit, is available for play, the play or operation of which, by reason of skill, chance or a play combination of both, may entitle a player to an automatic, immediate free replay or replays, which cannot be redeemed for anything of value. - 28.
+"Players" means any person participating in gaming activity, who is participating with the reasonable expectation of, or for the chance of, receiving a prize of some value. - 29.
 "Primary management official" means: - a.
 The person having management responsibility for a management contract; - b.
-Any person who has authority: - (i) to hire and fire employees; or - (ii) to set up working policy for the gaming operation; or - c.
-The chief financial officer or other person who has financial management responsibility. - 30.
+Any person who has authority: - (i) To hire and fire employees; or - (ii) To set up working policy for the gaming operation; - c.
+The chief financial officer or other person who has financial management responsibility; or - d.
+Any other person designated by the Tribe as a primary management official. - 30.
 "Prize" means any U.S. currency, cash or other property or thing of value awarded to a player or players, or received by a player or players as a result of their participation in a gaming activity. - 31.
+"Reservation" or "Pyramid Lake Paiute Indian lands" mean all lands within the exterior boundaries of the Pyramid Lake Paiute Indian Reservation and any additional lands made part of the Reservation in the future.
+The term also includes any noncontiguous lands acquired by the Secretary of Interior in trust for the benefit of the Tribe, but only if the Governor of the State of Nevada concerns that gaming activity may be conducted on such newly acquired lands pursuant to 25 U.S.C. § 2719, and in accordance with the Compact. - 32.
+"Secretary" means the Secretary of the Interior.

-"Secretary" means the Secretary of the Interior. - 32.
-"State" means the State of Nevada. - 33.
-"Tribal Council means the Ely Shoshone Tribal Council. - 34.
-"Tribal Court" means the Ely Shoshone Judicial Services/CFR Court. - 35.
-"Tribal gaming facility" or "Tribal gaming operation" means any Class II or Class III gaming operation or facility which is owned by the Tribe or a wholly owned entity of the Tribe. - 36.
-"Tribe" means the Ely Shoshone Tribe.
+- 33. "State" means the State of Nevada. - 34.
+"Tribal Council" means the Tribal Council of the Pyramid Lake Paiute Indian Tribe of Nevada. - 35.
+"Tribal Court" means the Pyramid Lake Paiute Tribal Court. - 36.
+"Tribal gaming facility" or "Tribal gaming operation" means any Class II or Class III gaming operation or facility which is owned by the Tribe or a wholly owned entity of the Tribe. - 37.
+"Tribe" means the Pyramid Lake Paiute Indian Tribe of Nevada.